zama-ai/concrete-ml/use_case_examples/tfhers_interoperability/README.md

 **On the server side**:

-- Use the CML library to predict whether the client's information is valid.
+- Use the Concrete ML library to predict whether the client's information is valid.
 If the prediction is positive, the user is accepted; otherwise, authentication is denied.
 - Use the TFHE-rs library for the post-processing part to generate a random token (known only to the server) and multiply it by the output of the decesion..
 - Return the Result: If the user is accepted, return the encrypted token.
 Otherwise, return an encrypted vector of zeros.